- Academic Affairs

 - Uniforms and instrument

 The most common living-expense budgets for Year 1 students is below.
-This living-expense budget includes the summer, fall, and spring.
+This living-expense budget includes fall and spring semesters.

 |Off campus||Pascault Row||With Parents|